 Therapy may also look a like real, daily life!
 By targeting language learning during daily routines, your child will learn language skills in a meaningful, motivating way.
 Learn more below.

-Late Talker Therapy Techniques Treatment Models
+Late Talker Therapy Techniques

-For late talkers, there are 2 types of models
+For late talkers, there are 2 types of models:

 A child has a plan of care with individual goals selected for developmental appropriateness based off of the initial speech-language evaluation.

 Child Centered Therapy:

 The speech pathologist uses indirect language stimulation techniques (more on that in a minute)

 Clinician Directed Therapy:

-The speech language pathologist creates structured activities, not necessarily play-based
+The speech-language pathologist creates structured activities, not necessarily play-based

 The child engages in structured play with high interest toys

 Language Modeling Tip